1. Purpose of the policy

 4. How we collect personal information

-BDO only collects personal information that has been directly provided to us by our clients or prospective clients, associates of clients, our suppliers or potential suppliers, our employees or potential employees, or is otherwise available in the public domain where this information will assist us with the provision of services to our current and prospective clients.
+As much as possible, BDO only collects personal information that has been directly provided to us by our clients or prospective clients, associates of clients, our suppliers or potential suppliers, our employees or potential employees, or is otherwise available in the public domain where this information will assist us with the provision of services to our current and prospective clients.
 Information may have been provided verbally or in writing (including by email or through web forms).

-- concerning an associate of a client or a prospective client (e.g. a spouse or a child) where it is considered unreasonable or impracticable to seek this same information directly from the associate.
+- concerning an associate of a client or a prospective client (e.g. a spouse or a child) where it is considered unreasonable or impracticable to seek this same information directly from the associate;

 We also log IP addresses, or the location of computers on the internet to help diagnose problems with our server and to administer the site.
 If the user prefers not to accept a cookie, they can set their web browser to warn them before accepting any cookies.
-Alternatively they can refuse all cookies by turning them off in their web browser.
+Alternatively, they can refuse all cookies by turning them off in their web browser.

 5. How we use your personal information

-As well as providing services to clients, that “primary purpose” includes facilitating our internal business processes, communicating with clients, prospective clients and other external parties, providing ongoing marketing information about our products and services, complying with our legal obligations and dealing with enquiries and complaints.
+As well as abovementioned purposes, that “primary purpose” includes facilitating our internal business processes, communicating with clients, prospective clients and other external parties, providing ongoing marketing information about our products and services, complying with our legal obligations and dealing with enquiries and complaints.